Heinz Vietze

 Heinz Vietze (born 19 September 1947) is a former German politician and party functionary of the Socialist Unity Party (SED) and its successors, the Party of Democratic Socialism (PDS) and The Left.
 A local functionary of the SED in the 1980s, Vietze rose to become the last First Secretary of the Bezirk Potsdam SED during the Peaceful Revolution.
 He remained an influential politician of the PDS even after German reunification, being elected to the Landtag of Brandenburg, where he was the longtime whip of his party, and serving as key player of the Brandenburg PDS.
-At the same time, Vietze stirred controversy especially due to his Stasi collaboration.
+At the same time, Vietze stirred controversy especially due to his collaboration with the Stasi.

 Vietze retired from active politics in 2007, being elected chairman of the PDS's Rosa Luxemburg Foundation, a position he left in 2012.

 Life and career

 Early life

 Heinz Vietze was born in 1947 in Zeitz, which at the time was part of the Soviet occupation zone, to a working-class family.
 He joined the Free German Youth (FDJ), the only legal youth movement in East Germany, in 1961.

 After completing polytechnic secondary school, he trained from 1964 to 1967 as a lathe operator, as vocational training with Abitur (university entrance qualification).
-He became a member of the ruling Socialist Unity Party (SED) in 1966, despite the fact his father had left the party in 1952 during its Stalinization.
+He became a member of the ruling Socialist Unity Party (SED) in 1966, despite his father having left the party in 1952 during its Stalinization.

 Following this, he attended a one-year course for youth functionaries at the FDJ Youth Academy "Wilhelm Pieck" at the Bogensee.
-From 1968 to 1970, he worked as an employee of the Potsdam FDJ and then served as the Second and later First Secretary of the Potsdam FDJ until 1974.
+From 1968 to 1970, he thereafter worked as an employee of the Potsdam FDJ and then served as the Second and later First Secretary of the Potsdam FDJ until 1974.

 Stasi collaboration

 During his time as a local FDJ functionary, Vietze was registered from May 1972 to May 1975 as a Societal Security Collaborator (Gesellschaftlicher Mitarbeiter für Sicherheit) (GMS), a type of informal collaborator, for the Stasi.
 As Stasi informant, Vietze passed on critical remarks about the GDR made by young people, including their names and addresses.
 His registration ended when he became a full-time employee of the FDJ and later SED.
-Due to the strict subordination of the Stasi under the SED, unofficial collaboration with SED cadres was typically excluded.
+Due to the strict subordination of the Stasi under the SED, unofficial collaboration with SED cadres was forbidden.

 In 2011, a report prepared for the Enquete Commission of the Landtag of Brandenburg tasked with reappraising the SED dictatorship concluded that Vietze should have been asked to return his parliamentary mandate during the 1990–1994 legislative period due to his collaboration with the Stasi.
 The report on the post-reunification Stasi review practices described it as "inexplicable" that Vietze was not even mentioned in the final report of the review commission, which consisted of two church dignitaries, in November 1991.